-7 Conclusion
+6 Conclusion

-In this paper we investigate how global supply chain conditions impact the transmission of monetary policy to the US macroeconomy using a nonlinear local projection framework and the novel GSCPI (Benigno et al., 2022) for pre-pandemic US data.
-Our findings show that greater pressure on supply chains amplifies the standard effects of monetary policy on industrial production, consumer prices, unemployment and retail sales.
-We argue that this is due to an intensification of the credit channel: when supply chain pressure is high, the costs of obtaining credit become more sensitive to monetary policy compared to when supply chain pressures are average.
+This paper investigates how global supply chain conditions impact the transmission of monetary policy to the US macroeconomy using a nonlinear local projection framework and the novel GSCPI (Benigno et al., 2022).
+Our findings reveal that greater pressure on supply chains amplifies the standard effects of monetary policy on industrial production, consumer prices, unemployment and retail sales.
+We provide evidence that this is due to an intensification of the credit channel: when supply chain pressure is high, the costs of obtaining credit become more sensitive to monetary policy compared to when supply chain pressures are average.
 Indeed, our results shows that a contractionary monetary policy shock increases the cost of external finance in any state, but significantly more so in periods with greater supply chain pressure.

 Of particular interest, given recent policy challenges, is the result that consumer prices are more responsive to monetary policy when supply chain conditions are strained.
 This could help explain the initial post-pandemic surge in US inflation, when supply chains were very disrupted and the Fed eased policy significantly.
-It also suggests that the Fed's 2022 tightening campaign has a higher likelihood of successfully combating inflation, once sufficient lags have kicked in, due to elevated supply chain pressures persisting into early 2023.
-On the other hand, the increased responsiveness of industrial production and unemployment when supply chains face greater disruption decreases optimism over a "soft landing" scenario.
-Lastly, the longer estimated monetary policy lags for the extended sample (including the pandemic years) can help to explain the ongoing persistence of US inflation and resilience of the real economy.
+The longer estimated monetary policy lags for the extended sample (including the pandemic years) and improved supply chain conditions since 2023 can further help to explain the ongoing persistence of US inflation (the "last mile") and resilience of the real economy despite the Fed's 2022-2023 tightening campaign.